FINANCIAL AID

 Scroll down to learn about eligibility, timelines, and how to apply for each type of aid.
 Remember Financial Aid is here to answer all your questions and to help you make a plan for attending Columbia.

-Need help writing scholarship applications?
+Need help with scholarship applications?

 We’ve compiled a list of helpful tips to help you write a successful scholarship application.